-Read this blog to learn how providers and organizations in the healthcare industry can improve their patients’ experiences through innovative call cen...
+Read this blog to learn how providers in the healthcare industry can improve their patients’ experiences by optimizing their healthcare call centers.

 The Team at CallMiner

 The concept of the patient’s journey for healthcare organizations comes from the wider practice of customer journey mapping, which is already readily used by organizations outside of healthcare, like retail and financial services.
 Brands and marketers have long understood the importance of understanding each customer’s journey through various stages of engagement.

 Optimizing these stages to align more closely with the customer’s goals can grow profits and market share.
 In healthcare, the concept is now catching on as well, and for very good reason – patients are increasingly behaving like customers.

 As patients take a more proactive role in choosing their healthcare providers and seeking out high-quality services at specific rates, the importance of focusing interactions at key touchpoints on each patient’s unique needs has increased.

 Whenever a patient interacts with a staff member at your hospital, a new point of their journey is created and characterized by their overall impression of the interaction.
 This includes everything from scheduling appointments to paying their bill, and the journey could even span multiple providers.